- 1 Dutch presence in the Dutch East Indies

 Forebears in the time of the VOC

-Another series in the VOC archive that is interesting to genealogists is that of the ‘Generale land- en zeemonsterrollen’ or General register of names of men signed on for land and sea service (1691-1791).
+Another series in the VOC archive that is of interest to genealogists is that of the ‘Generale land- en zeemonsterrollen’ or General register of names of men signed on for land and sea service (1691-1791).
 This is an annual written statement of the entire land and sea personnel in the Dutch East Indies.
 The name of every man in service is recorded.
 All the establishments in Asia, but also the Cape, sent their register on to Batavia.
 These were then rewritten into a single general roll of service, which was retained as a so-called 'sleeper' in the VOC archive in Batavia.
 Six copies were made of this sleeper; these were intended for the six Chambers in the Republic.
 Only the rolls for the Chambers of Zeeland and Amsterdam were saved.

-Lodged in the VOC archive in The Hague there is another important series for genealogists, namely eleven thousand bands with testaments from the period 1698-1807.
+Lodged in the VOC archive in The Hague there is another important series for genealogists, namely eleven thousand bindings with testaments from the period 1698-1807.
 These ‘East Indian testaments’ can be searched by name via an online database.

 Uit het fotoalbum.
 CBG / Fotocollectie Citroen Kiehl.